sameer/purisa.me/content/blog/hdmi_released/index.md

 +++
-title = "Minimal HDMI for FPGAs Released" date = 2020-04-24
+title = "Minimal HDMI for FPGAs Released" date = 2020-04-24 description = "Celebrating the first stable release of the project with a recap, discussion of changes, and what's next."
 +++

 Last summer, I started working on a [general purpose HDMI implementation for FPGAs](@/blog/hdmi_on_fpga/index.md).
 Things have come a long way since then.
 After being [featured on HackerNews](https://news.ycombinator.com/item?id=22279308), the [GitHub repository](https://github.com/hdl-util/hdmi/) now has over 200 stars.
 There are several features I've implemented since my last post which I'll discuss below.